otrv4/otrv4/otrv4.md

 If the state is `START`:

   * Validate the Identity message.
 Ignore the message if validation fails.
-    Note that after receiving an Indentity message, a participant can't start sending data messages.
+    Note that after receiving an Indentity message, a participant must not start sending data messages.
   * If validation succeeds:
     * Remember the sender's instance tag to use as the receiver's instance tag